 12.1 megapixel BSI CMOS sensor

 35x optical zoom with 24mm wide-angle

 Optical image stabilization

 Reviews by Digital Camera-HQ Users

-Canon digital cameras are well renowned for their high quality optics, reliability, and simplicity of use are just some of the reasons that customers choose Canon digital cameras.
-One of the most successful digital camera manufacturers in the world today, Canon has gained a reputation for manufacturing some of the finest digital cameras and digital SLRs available on the market.
-Canon cameras are surely on the camera wish list of anyone that desires a top quality camera.
-So when one looks at the PC Magazine's winners for the Reader's Choice Award for Service and Reliability, it should be no surprise that the top spot is often occupied by Canon.
-It also should be no surprise then that their cameras are reviewed very highly on a consistent basis.
+Top quality optics, reliability, and simplicity of use are just some of the reasons that customers choose Canon digital cameras.
+One of the most successful digital camera manufacturers in the world today, Canon has gained a reputation for making some of the finest digital cameras and digital SLRs available on the market.
+Canon cameras are surely on the camera wish list of anyone that wants a high quality camera.
+So if you take a look at the PC Magazine's winners of the Reader's Choice Award for Service and Reliability, it shouldn't come as a shock that the highest honors are often taken by Canon.
+It also should be no surprise then that their cameras are repeatedly awarded top marks in reviews.

 You can find informative and unbiased recommendations and reviews to help you find the right camera at Digital Camera HQ.
 We're not a store, but you can trust our camera grades to help find a great camera at the best price.
 We're always happy to help if you have any questions or issues.